justliam42/MSOE-notes/Classes/CPE 1500/Week 1 - Number Systems and Data Encoding.md

 A positional system uses a discrete base set of symbols.
 10 symbols is base 10, 2 symbols is base 2 much of binary stuff was made by george bool (boolean)

+binary digit = bit
+- is either 0 or 1